-Harris County Appraisal District operates a multi-tiered valuation system that violates the Texas Constitution.
+Harris County Appraisal District (HCAD) operates a multi-tiered valuation system that violates the Texas Constitution.
 The cornerstone of Texas’ Constitution regarding taxation is “Taxation shall be equal and uniform”.
 However, Harris County Appraisal District has three distinct categories of valuation: 1) low-income, primarily African-American homes tend to be taxed at more than 100% of value, 2) home owners and small business owners are taxed based on 100% of market value and 3) mega-building owners of trophy properties are taxed at deep discounts to market value, perhaps 50 to 70% of market value.

 This is a regressive system.
 Those least able to pay are taxed at more than the appropriate level, most properties are taxed at 100% (although with a high level of dispersion in the values) and the trophy properties are given huge discounts.

 Seven of the ten Zip Codes where homes are over-taxed by at least 10% are primarily African American.
 Zip Codes where the population is primarily African-American are seven times as likely to be over-taxed by 10% as primarily Anglo Zip Codes.

 Typical homes are valued near 100% of market value.
 However, at least 200,000 Harris County homes are valued at more than 110% of market value based on a study of recent sales and 2014 HCAD market values by O’Connor & Associates.
 While there is a range of sales, most HCAD appraisers are afraid to exercise professional judgment during informal hearings.

 Mega-value and trophy properties are treated differently at each step in the process.
 Greenway Plaza was settled informally for $611 million in 2013, while is sold for $950 million in the same year.
 However, based on property tax valuation criteria, it should have been values closer to $1.15 billion.
 Hence, Greenway Plaza was valued at about 50% of the market value in the year it sold.